 Spoiler alert: I’d easily consider it one of the world’s best business class experiences.
 And seeing as you can book a one-way flight with just 60,000 AAdvantage miles, it’s an incredible way to make the long flight to Asia or back.

 There are a handful of ways to book, thanks to its partnerships and spot in the Oneworld alliance.
-And after this flight, I’m more convinced than ever that it’s one of the best uses of American AAdvantage miles.
+After this flight, I’m more convinced than ever that it’s one of the best ways to use American AAdvantage miles.

 No matter which of the many Japan Airlines’ gateways you’re flying from, it costs just 60,000 AAdvantage miles for the one-way flight to Tokyo-Narita (NRT) or Tokyo-Haneda (HND).

 Thrifty Tip: Not sure which Tokyo airport to fly into?
-If you’ve got a choice, head to Tokyo-Haneda (HND).
+If you’ve got a choice, head to Haneda vs Narita.
 It’s much closer to town.

-One great alternative to using American Airlines miles is Alaska Airlines, a free-agent airline that partners directly with JAL.
+One great alternative to using American Airlines miles is Alaska Airlines, which also partners directly with JAL.
 This same transpacific flight would cost 50,000 Alaska Mileage Plan miles.

 Departing from Chicago-O’Hare (ORD), business and first class passengers on Japan Airlines get into American Airline’s Flagship Lounge.
 And while it’s not the best lounge in the world, it’s an incredible lounge by U.S. standards.

 For starters, it’s massive, with a ton of different areas and a wide array of seating choices, from dinner tables to recliners to a dedicated quiet sleeping room down a long hallway.
-So while many airport lounges feel crowded, that’s rarely the case at the ORD Flagship Lounge.
+So while many airport lounges feel crowded, that’s rarely the case at the ORD Flagship Lounge, in my experience.